romalbal/2048-Solitaire/README.md

-2048 Solitaire
+2048 Solitaire (By: Aashrit Luthra)
-By: Aashrit Luthra

 Summary

 2048 Solitaire is the traditional solitaire card game with a twist.
 The user stacks their cards in columns, trying to merge cards of the same numerical value to double them.

+Objective

-Objective: Achieve the 2048 card without overflowing the columns.
+Achieve the 2048 card without overflowing the columns.

 Features